Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 The .NET application was containerized using Docker to ensure consistency across development and production environments.

-defined a multi-stage build, where the application was built and run in a minimal environment.
+A Dockerfile was created at the root of the project directory.
+This Dockerfile defined a multi-stage build, where the application was built and run in a minimal environment.
 The build stage involved using the .NET SDK to restore dependencies and publish the application, while the runtime stage used the ASP.NET Core image to run the application.

-An example of the Dockerfile
+An example of the Dockerfile is shown below:

 # Build stage